 High Density GameServers

-The Allocation Player Filter and Allocation State Filter features are currently Alpha, not enabled by default, and may change in the future.
+The Allocation State Filter feature is currently Beta, and while it is enabled by default it may change in the future.

-See the Feature Gate documentation for details on how to enable features.
+See the Feature Gate documentation for details on how to disable features.

 Depending on the setup and resource requirements of your game server process, sometimes it can be a more economical